php-pds/skeleton/README.md

 ### tests/

-If the package provides a directory for test files, it MUST be named `tests/`.
+If the package provides a root-level directory for test files, it MUST be named `tests/`.

 This publication does not otherwise define the structure and contents of the directory.